Distance-Domain Degrees of Freedom in Near-Field Region: Extensions to Distance-Domain Degrees of Freedom with Modular Arrays

-Firstly, let us compare a conventional linear array and a symmetric modular linear array, where the total physical array length is maintained.
-For a symmetric two-module array with extreme ends given by \( [a,b] \) and \( [-b,-a] \), the symmetry implies that the main-lobes of the Fourier spectra of the two sub-arrays are identical and overlaps each other.
-Hence, the spatial DoF simplifies to
+Firstly, we compare a conventional single-piece linear array and a symmetric modular linear array, maintaining the same total active physical length \(L\).
+For a symmetric two-module array separated by a central gap of size \(G\), the sub-arrays span the intervals \([-(L+G)/2, -G/2]\) and \([G/2, (L+G)/2]\).
+Because the main-lobes of \( \Omega^{(1)} \) and \( \Omega^{(2)} \) are identical and perfectly overlap, only one sub-array determines the distance-domain DoF of the entire array, yielding: